onestardao/WFGY/ProblemMap/GlobalFixMap/Eval/eval_benchmarking.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (benchmarking)**
+> This document talks about benchmarking strategies for AI systems and RAG pipelines.
+> The examples, scores and comparison plots are scenario specific and depend on the exact models, prompts, datasets and hardware that were used.
+> They are intended as engineering guidance for local decision making, not as an official leaderboard or proof that one model is better in every setting.
+> When you publish results based on these ideas, you should clearly state the scope and limitations of your benchmark and avoid over claiming what the numbers say.

+---

 This page defines a clean, repeatable way to benchmark your pipeline and prove that a fix actually improved behavior.
 It uses the same WFGY instruments as everywhere else: ΔS for semantic stress, λ\_observe for stability, and E\_resonance for coherence over long windows.